coatyio/coaty-js/docs/man/migration-guide.md

   has been added to isolate different Coaty applications (see `CommunicationOptions.namespace` and `CommunicationOptions.shouldEnableCrossNamespacing`).
 Communication events are only routed between agents within a common namespace.
-This feature is backward-compatible with Coaty 1.

 #### Changes in Update event